Witley Park

 The combined estate, now called Witley Park, totalled about 1,400 acres and Wright set to work creating both house and grounds he could be proud of - and used much of his fortune to do so, spending nearly £1.15m in total (approx. £56m - 2006 value).
 Little is known about the original Georgian Lea Park mansion however it was quickly subsumed into a much larger house which cost Wright a further £400,000 (approx. £19.2m - 2006 value).
 To say the house was well equipped is an understatement.
 Though it was not all completed by the time of Wright's death - the South Wing with its bedrooms were unfinished - in total, it had 32 bedrooms, 11 bathrooms, a drawing room, two dining rooms, a library, a theatre, a palm court, an observatory, a velodrome, stabling for fifty horses and even its own private hospital.
 Inside, statues had been imported from Italy and expensive paintings adorned the walls.

 But building a large house wasn't enough for Wright.
 At a cost of approximately £500,000 (£24m - 2006) he set a small army of 600 labourers to work reshaping the landscape - much to the concern of local residents.
-Hills which obstructed his views were levelled, others created, a wall encircling all 1,400 acres was built and three artificial lakes were constructed.
-The lakes boasted a boathouse by Lutyens, an articifial island and, under one, a spectacular underwater billiards room - which still exists to this day.
+Hills which he thought obstructed his views were levelled, others created, a wall encircling all 1,400 acres was built and three artificial lakes were constructed.
+The lakes boasted a boathouse by Edwin Lutyens, an artificial island and, under one, a spectacular underwater billiards room - which still exists to this day.

 However, it wasn't to last.
 The financial dealings which had provided the funds for this grand building programme dramatically dried up with the collapse of Wright's London and Globe Financial Corporation in December 1900.
 This collapse caused other companies in his group to fail, bankrupting many people - though not Whitaker who had already cashed in his holdings to spend on Witley Park.
 A series of trials in 1904 culminated in his being sentenced to seven years imprisonment for fraud - though he always claimed he was innocent.
 After sentencing he was allowed a private meeting with his lawyers.
 He gave his watch to one of them saying that "I will not need this where I am going" and after requesting a whisky and cigar, swallowed a cyanide capsule he had smuggled into court.
 He died minutes later and was buried at All Saints Church, Witley.